Home › Blog › What is Ticketing Systems? The Complete Guide

 1. Efficient Request Management

-Efficient Request Management
+Efficient Request Management - Proprofs help desk

 Each request is assigned a unique ticket number and can be tracked through its entire lifecycle, from creation to resolution.
-In addition, agents can get a 360-degree view of all ongoing issues along with their current status.
+In addition, agents can get a 360-degree view of all ongoing issues along with their current statuses.

 2. Improved Collaboration